 PFHA Teachers are responsible for preparing each class time using the PFHA forms and philosophy of education.
 PFHA forms include completing the class syllabus and lesson plans, teaching the class using the classical modes of teaching, assessing student work, communicating with students and parents, and providing end-of-term assessments.
 Teachers and interns are given training and support throughout the entire year.

 Intern/Teacher Positions Currently Available

 Steps to Becoming a Paideia Fellowship Teacher/Intern:

-- Determine if this is a possible fit for you as a teacher.
+- Determine if this is a possible fit for you as an intern or teacher.
 Read through our program information as well as our core values.

-3. If selected, Interview via Video Conference with Program Director and lead teacher.
+3. Interview via Video Conference with the Program Director and an Academy teacher if selected.
 We will reach out to you to schedule an interview.

-4. If hired, Complete PFHA teacher training in July.
+4. If hired, teachers complete PFHA teacher training in July.
+Interns begin upon approval.